Blog

 But why put wind turbines at sea?

-Finally, the production and installation costs of offshore wind turbines are higher than those of onshore wind turbines, but their efficiency is higher.
+Finally, the production and installation costs of offshore wind turbines are higher than those of onshore wind turbines, but their efficiency is nevertheless higher.

 Offshore wind power in France